 When we hear about corporate digital transformation projects, we usually imagine massive undertakings on an organizational level.
-What we don’t often discuss, however, is that these seemingly large projects are actually several small transformations that occur concurrently across different teams and departments.
+What we don’t often discuss, however, is that these seemingly large projects are several small transformations that occur concurrently across different teams and departments.

 Most organizations today work under strict hierarchies that divide not just responsibility and authority, but also communications and interaction between teams.
 This unfortunate status quo creates siloes across organizations that limit day-to-day efficiency, but also make undertaking company-wide projects a nightmare when there is no cohesion.